 In addition, in our work to create an environment where everyone can work safely and with peace of mind, we are striving to create workplaces with risk mitigation measures to prevent disasters from happening.
-This is achieved by using educational video tools in multiple languages, improving individual risk sensitivity through measures such as creating time for safety education, workplace observation activities by position, and risk assessment1 promotion activities.
+This is achieved by using educational video tools in multiple languages, improving individual risk sensitivity through measures such as creating time for safety education, workplace observation activities by position, and risk assessment^{1} promotion activities.
 We will also focus on developing human resources who strictly observe work rules.
+Frequency of industrial accidents (Disabling injury frequency rate) (Non-consolidated) 1.00 - Futaba - All industries - Manufacturing Ministry of Health, Labour and Wefere

-1 Risk assessmer
+1 Risk assessment